 The entry price for the Amer Fort is 200 rupees, which allows visitors to explore freely.
 Alternatively, you can book a local, English-speaking guide to show you through the fort and explain the finer details.

-Just opposite the entrance to the Amer Fort is the famous “Great Wall of Jaipur”.
-This is a very scenic wall which snakes its way up the hilly terrain, serving as a first defense against invaders.
+Just opposite the entrance to the Amer Fort is the famous "Great Wall of Jaipur".
+This is a very scenic wall that snakes its way up the hilly terrain, serving as a first defense against invaders.

 These days, the Jaipur wall is an important historical relic of Jaipur, and also one of the best spots to watch the sunset!

 Also located in Amer is the popular Panna Meena Ka Kund, or Jaipur Stepwell.
 This is a beautiful stepwell that has gained popularity among photographers and on Instagram for its creamy, faded yellow, symmetrical steps.